Tanzu-Solutions-Engineering/tanzu-workstation-setup/Linux.md

 - Download Server install image from https://releases.ubuntu.com/20.04/
 - Upload iso to data store
 - Create new VM
-  - name it linux-jumpbox, pace it in Datacenter
+  - name it linux-jumpbox, place it in Datacenter
   - put it on Cluster1
   - Guest OS: choose Linux - Ubuntu Linux x64
   - Customize Hardware: